Hoale2908/hoale2908.github.io/_posts/2025-01-27-EDA-forecasting-sales-kaggle.md

   - assets/img/kaggle-forecasting-sticker-sales.png
 ---

 Forecast Sticker Sales is a playground competition hosted by Kaggle.
-The dataset was divided into `train` and `test` sets with 230130 and 98550 entries, respectively, for the sales of the 5 types of Kaggle stickers at three stores in each of the 6 countries.
+The dataset was divided into *train* and *test* sets with 230,130 and 98,550 entries, respectively, featuring sales of the 5 different Kaggle stickers at three store chains over 6 countries.

-In this notebook, I explore how to use exploratory data analysis and preprocessing techniques to prepare data for modeling.
-Model developmet and valuation is discussed in another post.
+In this notebook, I explore how to use Exploratory Data Analysis and preprocessing techniques to prepare data for modeling.
+Model development and valuation is discussed in another post.
 Below is the Kaggle notebook embedded for a detailed walkthrough:

 <div class="responsive-iframe">
   <iframe